Sloth-on-meth/onlineveilingmeester-bot-discord/README.md

 # 🧠 Discord Auction Bot — Veilingmeester Edition

-###THIS BOT WAS AUTOMATICALLY GENERATED WITH CHATGPT IN ITS ENTIRETY AS AN EXPERIMENT. it was guided by me, but i did not type a single character manually.
-BE WARNED!
+### ❗❗❗THIS BOT WAS AUTOMATICALLY GENERATED WITH CHATGPT IN ITS ENTIRETY AS AN EXPERIMENT. it was guided by me, but i did not type a single character manually.
+BE WARNED!❗❗❗

 This Discord bot automatically scans messages for Dutch auction links (OnlineVeilingmeester.nl and DomeinenRZ.nl) and drops clean, image-rich embed previews with real-time data.
 It's async, it's snappy, it's got emojis.
 It's your auction butler in the chat.